disha91100/MPPC23-Power-Apps/lab2/README.md

     ![](../Media/L2T29.png)

 1. The image will then be added to your gallery.
-Reposition and resize the image so that it is in the center of each gallery cell.
+Reposition and resize the image so that it is in the center of each gallery cell and set the **Image property** to the following formula:

+    **`ThisItem.Image`**

     ![](../Media/center-image.png)